xeolabs/xeolabs.github.com/about.md

   creditlink: http://xeolabs.org
 ---

-I'm a software engineer based in Berlin who’s interested in abstracting high-performance 3D behind sweet JavaScript APIs, so that Web developers can have fun making virtual worlds.
+I'm Lindsay Kay, a software engineer based in Berlin who’s interested in abstracting high-performance 3D behind sweet JavaScript
+APIs, so that Web developers can have fun making virtual worlds.
 <br><br>
 In my day job, I'm the engine architect for the [BioDigital Human](http://biodigitalhuman.com), a 3D medical visualisation